 Valid provider names include:

-facebook, twitter, yahoo, microsoft, googleplus, linkedin, aol, foursquare, instagram, renren, qq, sina, vkontakte, blogger, wordpress, paypal, paypaloauth, amazon, netlog, orangefrance, mixi, yahoojapan, odnoklassniki, spiceworks, livedoor, vznet, wechat, xing, line (Note: messenger has been replaced by microsoft, however, for backward compatibility, either can be used).
+facebook, twitter, yahoo, messenger, googleplus, linkedin, aol, foursquare, instagram, renren, qq, sina, vkontakte, blogger, wordpress, paypal, paypaloauth, amazon, netlog, orangefrance, mixi, yahoojapan, odnoklassniki, spiceworks, livedoor, vznet, wechat, xing, line.

 A comma-delimited list of provider names to include in the method execution.
 This parameter gives the possibility to apply this method only to a subset of providers of your choice.
 If you do not set this parameter, by default all the providers are enabled (i.e., the method applies to all connected providers).